-- 5.2 Harbury is identified in adopted strategic planning policy for Stratford-on-Avon as a Local Service Village - 5.3 In preparing the Harbury Neighbourhood Development Plan we must be in general conformity with adopted strategic planning policy for the area the Stratford-on-Avon Core Strategy the "Core Strategy". - 5.4 The Core Strategy (Policy CS15) identifies Harbury as a Local Service Village.
+- 5.1 Harbury is identified in adopted local planning policy for Stratford-on-Avon2 as a Local Centre Village - 5.2 In preparing the Harbury Neighbourhood Development Plan we must be in general conformity with adopted strategic planning policy.
+This is contained in the newly adopted Stratford-on-Avon Core Strategy the "Core Strategy" and any saved policies from the previous Local Plan. - 5.3 The Core Strategy and a series of proposed modifications were approved by Stratford-on-Avon District Council on 11th July.
+It is these modifications that have been used to inform this Regulation 14 Draft Plan. - 5.4 The Core Strategy (Policy CS15) now identifies Harbury as a Local Service Village.
 In such villages approximately 2,000 new homes will be built between 2011 and 2031.
 Harbury is identified as a Category 1 Local Service Village.
-In the Category 1 Local Service Villages approximately 450 of the 2,000 new homes will be built, with no more than around 25% of the 450 in any individual settlement. - 5.5 The settlement boundary for Harbury, the continuous black line on Map 1, historically known as the village envelope, has been drawn around the existing built up area of the village and also includes known housing commitments (built sites, sites under construction or sites with planning permission) these are shown on Map 1 and area at: - Bush Heath Lane - □ Ridgley Way - □ Hillside - □ Spinney Field
+In the Category 1 Local Service Villages approximately 450 of the 2,000 new homes will be built, with no more than around 25% of the 450 in any individual settlement. - 5.5 The settlement boundary for Harbury, the continuous black line on Map 1, historically known as the village envelope, has been drawn around the existing built up area of the village and also includes known housing commitments (built sites, sites under construction or sites with planning permission) these are at: - Bush Heath Lane - □ Ridgley Way - □ Hillside - Spinney Field

 These are also areas that residents indicated, during our consultations, that they considered development to be appropriate.
 Completed consultation returns from the Carnival 2014 indicated in order of preference 40% preferred to see development at Bull Ring Farm Road; 39% at Bush Heath Lane; and 32% at Pineham Farm.
 A further important factor in drawing up the new settlement boundary has been the aim of maintaining the eastern and western boundaries of Harbury village.
 This was supported by 68.4% of residents.
-Policy H.01 will mean there is a presumption in favour of new housing development within the settlement boundary, where it can meet the criteria in Policy H.01.
+Policy HNDP1 will mean there is a presumption in favour of new housing development within the settlement boundary, where it can meet the criteria in Policy HNDP1.
 Stricter planning controls for new housing will exist in Deppers Bridge and the open countryside.